 Other equity concerns relevant to sustainable development policies include inequities in the impacts of environmental policies and inequities in decision-making processes.
 Measures to improve environmental problems may impact more on some sectors of the community than others through imposing additional costs on industries that then find they cannot compete internationally or by imposing additional costs on individual companies who may have to cease business or reduce their workforce as a result.
 Environmental policies can also impose burdens on individuals by increasing the prices of certain goods and by shifting the environmental problems.

 Inequities in power lead to inequities in peoples ability to influence decisions affecting their environment.
-Robert Bullard argues that environmental racism in the USA involves excluding coloured people from decision-making bodies, such as boards and city councils and industrial commissions.
+Robert Bullard argues that environmental racism in the USA involves excluding people of colour from decision-making bodies, such as boards and city councils and industrial commissions.
 Valerie Brown and Margaret Switzer have argued that the debate on sustainable development in Australia has left women out by ignoring womens industries, paying scant attention to the household sector and having very few women on the ESD working groups.
 Additionally, some decision-making processes give more power and influence to certain sectors of society and this a theme that will be returned to in this paper.

 A central theme of sustainable development is the integration of economic, social and environmental concerns.
 Like equity this principle is at the heart of the Brundtland Commission report, the Earth Summit agreements and various national policies and strategies.
 Achieving this integration has been largely turned over to economists in countries where the influence of neoclassical economics is strong: termed economic rationalism in Australia and economic liberalism in Britain.
 Elsewhere environmental economists, whose roots are in neoclassicism, are also having some success in framing sustainable development policies to suit their own perspective.